• Skip to primary navigation

 fresh pioppini mushrooms clusters on a platter with a fairytale appearance of velvety brown tops and cream colored stems

-Chewy artisanal bronze-drawn egg fettuccine adds flavor and texture that's a perfect complement to this light mushroom wine sauce.
 Substitute just about any egg pasta like tagliatelle, pappardelle, orecchiette, or even garganelli for this mushroom pasta.
 Artisanal egg pasta better absorbs and holds onto sauces (especially a lightly creamy sauce like this one).

 Fettuccine egg pasta "nest" uncooked

-The combination of extra virgin olive oil, a little butter, heavy cream, and grated Grana Padano is reminiscent of all the flavors we love about a delicious fettuccine Alfredo but much lighter in this recipe.
-This way the wild mushrooms remain the star of this pasta dish.
+The combination of extra virgin olive oil, a little butter, heavy cream, and grated Grana Padano is reminiscent of all the flavors we love about a delicious fettuccine Alfredo, but much lighter in this recipe.
+This way, the wild mushrooms remain the star of this pasta dish.

 Adding a little starchy pasta cooking water to the sauce towards the end of cooking helps bring the sauce together.
 Starchy pasta water not only revitalizes the cream soaked up by the sautéed mushrooms, but it helps bind the grated cheese tossed in at the end and helps the sauce adhere to every inch of each noodle.